 2 tbsp minced onion

 2 tbsp minced bell peppers (one red one green ideally)

 salt to taste

-If you are going to be making these a lot and want the full reenactment you can get large quantities of the authentic paper cones here .
-Otherwise, do what I usually do and double up a brown paper bag folded down a few rolls.
-Either way drop a hefty glob of the andalouse sauce on top and eat with fingers or a fork (totally allowed).
+If you are going to make these often and you can get large quantities of the authentic paper cones here .
+Otherwise, do what I do and fold a brown paper bag down.
+Drop a hefty glob of the andalouse sauce on top and eat with fingers or a fork.
 Get small wooden frites forks here.